-5 gyral Rossby waves of 1/2, 1, 4 and 8 year-periods are inherited from the tropical oceans.
+To each subtropical gyre are Rossby waves qualified as ‘gyral’ because originating where the western boundary current leaves the continent to enter the gyre.
+The periods of the gyral Rossby waves, which are inherited from the tropical oceans, are 1/2, 1, 4 and 8 years.
 The average period of the yearly fundamental Rossby wave is inherited from easterlies that force quasi-stationary waves in tropical oceans, which is to say from the average period of rocking of the intertropical convergence zone.
 This results from the variation in warm water masses carried by the western boundary currents, which gives rise to the oscillation of the pycnocline depth at mid-latitudes of the gyres.
 Resulting westward-propagating baroclinic Rossby waves are formed, embedded in the wind-driven current.

 1/2, 4 and 8 years period subharmonics are superimposed on the fundamental wave, as well as waves of longer period.